Cardif: 2017-19

 In 2017, BNP Paribas Cardif purchased Ageas' Italian insurance unit (Cargeas Assicurazioni).

 BNP Paribas Cardif in 2018 had agreed to purchase a partial stake to SBI Life Insurance, after co-founding the joint venture with the State Bank of India in 2001 and already owning 22 percent.
 BNP Paribas Cardif SA then sold 9 percent of SBI Life Insurance to Carlyle Group in 2019.
 After another sale later that month, that left BNP Paribas Cardiff's stake in SBI Life Insurance at 7.7 percent, down from 12.7 percent.

 2020-21

 In 2020, Cardif aimed to invest €3.5 billion in green investments, up from 2017, when it had "pledged to reach €2.4 billion in green investments" before 2019.
 It also reduced its investments in coal companies.

 The insurance company, specifically the BNP Paribas subsidiary Cardif Pinnacle, in July 2020 was censured by the U.K. Competition and Markets Authority for breaches of PPI rules, along with Lloyds Bank and Nationwide.

 Cardif was in talks in May 2020 to buy a stake in the life insurer of PT Bank Rakyat Indonesia, after submitting the highest bid for PT Asuransi BRI Life.
 The sale was reported to be for around $500 million.

+2025

+In July 2025, Cardif acquires Axa Investment Managers, an investment subsidiarie of AXA, an insurance and reinsurance company.